anhcaoh/pokedex/README.md

 - Thorough testings strategy
 - A sleek and intuitive layout that resembles a Pokedex
 - Able to see other evolutions of Pokemon and be able to navigate to specific Pokemon in the evolution chain.
-- Search by Move and return the list of Pokemon names on which can be clicked on to search furthur in details
+- Search by `Move` and return the list of Pokemon names which can be clicked on to search furthur in details

 ## Comments / Notes:

-Project idea is great.
-There are more improvements regarding features on how quickly to search for any pokemon by details (moves, abiltities)
+The project idea is great.
+There are many more features and UI/UX enhancements we can add on.
+For example, Search for pokemon by stats details (moves, abiltities, types, etc.)

 ## <br />